demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E2_vim.md

-##15 minute exercise: Efficient creation and slicing up of text files using the Vi editor
+##15 minute exercise: slicing and dicing text files using the Vi editor

 ##Description

-##Repository Description
-This repository contains example jupyter notebooks and exercises in support of the laboratory component of the class.
+vi is a text editor that has a lot of features.
+It is a little weird at first, but the weirdness pay dividends in timesavings later.
+This exercise will get you started using vi to create and edit files.

+## Commands
+vi
+mkdir
+cd